 1 Brewsy Bag

-Between 2 - 4 cups of sugar (varies based upon sweetness preferences)
+Between 2 - 4 Cups of White or Brown Sugar (varies based upon sweetness preferences)

 Water to Fill Gallon

 2-4 Cinnamon Sticks

 1 Inch Fresh Ginger Root, Grated

 2 Whole Nutmeg, Grated (or 2 tbsp of ground nutmeg)

 Prepare your pumpkin.
 Peel your pumpkin and grate it into shreds using the large holes of a box grater.
 Then, put it into a large pot.

 Add 2/3 gallon of water to your pot, along with two cups of golden raisins.